thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

     - dropdownContent: >-
         * Private use of your own beautiful sailing catamaran for 3 to 6 hours

-        * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out the ['about us' ](https://sailinginparadise.com.au/about-us/)page to meet the gang!
+        * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the ['about us' ](https://sailinginparadise.com.au/about-us/)page to meet the gang!

         * Island Activities for day charters incl.
-Stand up Paddle Boards, beach games and cute inflatables
+Stand up Paddle Boards, beach volleyball and cute inflatables

         * Use of tablet with premium spotify and sound system on board